 In my class, she taught us to make kaab el ghazal or gazelle horns — long, slightly curved pastries rolled around a sweet almond-paste filling.
 These honey-and-nut-packed treats are just as important to the region’s culinary character as tagines or hummus, but they’re often overlooked.

 Best hotel in Essaouira

 At its heart, Essaouira is still a small fishing village and there’s just one nice riad — the Heure Bleue Palais.
 Tucked behind heavy cedar doors, you’ll find a shady courtyard and airy rooms decorated with cool tiles, dark wood and crisp white linens.
 While it’s not luxe, the rooftop pool offers sweeping views over the Old City.

 Get to know an Amazigh family in the High Atlas Mountains

 The Atlas Mountains are home to the Amazigh.
 They've lived here for at least eight millennia, eking out a living in the green valleys hidden among the harsh slopes.

 The mountains are just a 90-minute drive from Marrakesh, and many people visit them on a day trip from the city.
 Instead, I suggest spending a few days and nights here to really delve into the mountains’ atmosphere.

-If you want to learn more about Berber culture, you could spend the day with a Berber family.
+If you want to learn more about Amazigh culture, you could spend the day with a local family.
 Last time I visited, I helped the women of the family chop vegetables and prepare meat for lunch.
 Then, as the tagine cooked over an open fire, I helped the family in the fields.
 I even tried my hand at shaping a dish on a foot-powered pottery wheel under the (gently amused) guidance of the family’s patriarch.
 Finally, we all sat on the floor and shared the meal we’d made together.